apache/druid/docs/content/querying/dimensionspecs.md

 For example, using `"expr" : "(\\w\\w\\w).*"` will transform `'Monday'`, `'Tuesday'`, `'Wednesday'` into `'Mon'`, `'Tue'`, `'Wed'`.

+If "index" is set, it will control which group from the match to extract.
+Index zero extracts the string matching the entire pattern.

 If the `replaceMissingValue` property is true, the extraction function will transform dimension values that do not match the regex pattern to a user-specified String.
 Default value is `false`.